Project Site Tomorrow

 Mid-Willamette Valley Industrial Park & Intermodal Center Project

-Linn Economic Development Group is proposing the development of the Mid-Willamette Valley Intermodal Center (MWVIC) in Millersburg, Oregon.
+Linn Economic Development Group is constructing the Mid-Willamette Valley Intermodal Center (MWVIC) in Millersburg, Oregon.
 The site is centrally located in the Willamette Valley.
 The site's logistical location where the Union Pacific Railroad (UPRR) mainline, Portland Western Railroad (BNSF), and Interstate 5 come together makes it ideal to serve as a centralized reload center for the valley's natural resource-based economy.
 With the passage of Keep Oregon Moving (HB 2017-A), the Oregon State Legislature appropriated $25 million for the development of the MWVIC.

 The proposed MWVIC would primarily serve the agricultural community in the Willamette Valley and Southern Oregon by providing infrastructure for transferring intermodal containers from trucks to rail and vice-versa.
 The intermodal center has the potential to provide public benefits by reducing the number of trucks using the highways in the Portland area, which potentially would lower highway maintenance costs, reduce congestion, improve air quality, and decrease carbon emissions.
 The project would produce positive economic impacts through increased local spending and the creation of employment opportunities.